 Sensory tool that can help promote calming and refocusing.

 Sensory tiles encourage visual and sensory processing and are suitable for children ages 6 month and up.
 When children step on the tiles or touch them with their hands, the liquid moves around inside to keep kids, teens, and adults engaged and calm.

-In addition to our Sensory Collection, the library also has bariatric seating throughout the library and walkers with wheels and seats for those needing assistance while browsing the library.
+Walkers with wheels and seats for those needing assistance while browsing the library

 The Sensory Collection was made possible in thanks to a Welcoming Libraries grant through the Institute of Museum and Library Services and the Idaho Commission for Libraries with the aim of creating a welcoming environment for everyone.